dogweather/forkful/content/en/powershell/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-In PowerShell, finding the length of a string means to count the number of characters it contains.
-Programmers do it to validate input, manipulate text data, and ensure data fits certain criteria or formats.

 ## How to:
 PowerShell makes getting the string length straightforward.
 Just toss a string at the `.Length` property, like this: